learn-co-curriculum/javascript-turning-api-responses-into-views/README.md

 </body>
 ```

-In our link, we firing a `getRepositories` function on click, so let's
+In our link, we're firing a `getRepositories` function when a user clicks the
-implement that in `index.js`.
+"Get Repositories" anchor tag, so let's implement that in `index.js`.

 ```js
 function getRepositories() {